TJCAJ/memorycardgame/README.md

 The game site will have a clean layout with every feature identifiable and interactive.

   - On loading, the page display the easiest level of the gameboard with 16 cards already shuffled.
-A preset timer will automatically begin to count as the tsart game button is clicked.
+A preset timer will automatically begin to count as the start game button is clicked.
 A responisve modal or menu will also offer optional settings.
   - The gameboard is situated in the center of the screen with the size of 4x4 gamecards displayed.
   - _Timer/counter_ are located above the gameboard to the right for larger screens and on top for smaller screens.
   - A _Reset_ button is located to the left, nest to the modal and and _Game Info_ button.